n3rr/Curtin-Malaysia-CTF-2023-Writeup/OSINT/Party All Night - 1/Party All Night - 1.md

 ![image](https://github.com/6E3372/Curtin-Malaysia-CTF-2023/assets/129729880/982ab995-5e01-4c26-b819-96432a6bd5d7)

-With further googling on the name of the hotel we found the real website of the Hotel which was palmgreen.
+With further googling on the name of the hotel we found the real website of the Hotel which was `palmgreen`.

 in which reveals the name of the bar and the name of the restaurant which was the flag